TriKro/rsb-content/part3-generative_market_research/contextual-inquiry.md

 #### Observation

 * The researcher should take notes on the workflow, asking questions to clarify any points of confusion.
-* Take care to note extraneous activities that may be outside the scope of the solution to be designed but may impact the workflow of the user.
-E.g. Coworkers engaging in distracting chit-chat
+* Take care to note extraneous activities that may be outside the scope of the solution to be designed but may impact the workflow of the user, e.g., coworkers engaging in distracting chitchat

 #### Summarize